SELLING YOUR PROPERTY

 Completion takes place when the balance of the purchase price is received, and ownership of the property is transferred.
-Keys will be handed in to our office, and and passed on the the happy purchaser.
+Keys will be handed in to our office, and then passed on to the happy purchaser.

 Energy Performance Certificates For Sale Properties (EPCs)

-Before marketing a property for sale, you must commission an Energy Performance Certificate (EPC).
+By law you must commission an Energy Performance Certificate (EPC) when selling your property.
 An EPC tells you and the prospective buyer how energy efficient your property is, the impact the property has on the environment, and includes recommendations on ways to improve the property's energy efficiency.
 You can start marketing your property before the EPC is ready, but it must be made available and added to all marketing material within 28 days of going on the market.
 It normally takes two to three days for an EPC to be delivered once you've placed the order.
 EPCs can only be produced by accredited Domestic Energy Assessors.
 We have the details of an EPC Assessor who we use regularly.
 We are happy to contact them on your behalf to arrange for an EPC to be done.
 They can also prepare a floor plan at the same time if needed.
 Fees are from £45 - £100 inclusive of VAT.

 Preparing your property for market